Kilotest

 The tools

-The tools perform more than a thousand tests in total.
-Specialized open-source software developed initially at CVS Health drives the tools and distills their results into about 300 issues
+The tools perform about 1,300 tests in total.
+Open-source software developed initially at CVS Health drives the tools, tries to weed out invalid results, and distills the findings into about 350 issues.

 Status

-Kilotest is an early-stage proof of concept, launched in November 2025.
-The currently used tools focus on HTML and CSS standards, usability, and accessibility.
+Kilotest is a proof of concept, launched in November 2025 and being actively developed.
 Your suggestions, bug reports, and collaboration proposals are welcome!
+Post them on GitHub or email them to info@kilotest.com.